Small Business Accounting Best Practices: Cash Management

 Small Business Accounting management is big

-Cash management is multifaceted in that it involves every aspect of your Small Business Accounting organization knowledge and requires you to understand and develop sources of cash, know how cash is generated by a business, learn how to structure debt capital, and, in a crisis, how to generate cash in a hurry.
+Cash management is multifaceted in that it involves every aspect of your Small Business Accounting organization knowledge and requires you to understand and develop sources of cash, know-how cash is generated by a business, learn how to structure debt capital, and, in a crisis, how to generate cash in a hurry.
 Together your balance sheet, income statement, and cash flow statement are a map that you can use to understand how to be successful and make money and profit for your stockholders.

 It is not unusual to have a circumstance where the Small Business has a cash shortage at the same time as its income statement shows a positive net income.
 How can this be?
-A cash flow statement narrates the story of where cash came from and where it was spent.
+A cash flow statement narrates the story of where the cash came from and where it was spent.
 It summarizes all cash received or paid out by the Small Business within a specified period of time.

 In business, cash is generally invested to support the increase of non-cash assets such as inventory or fixed assets or to decrease liabilities such as payables or principal payments on long-term debt.
 Note: interest payments on your debt are expensed as “other expenses” on your income statement.)

-Usually there are only two entries from your income statement that appear on a cash flow statement.
+Usually, there are only two entries from your income statement that appear on a cash flow statement.
 They are net income (positive or negative) and depreciation and amortization (a non-cash expense).
 All other items are reflections of changes made to your balance sheet over the time period specified.

 Small Business Accounting must always know your cash needs